nickgrealy/DataOps/README.md

 # DataOps
 ---

-The goal of this project is to provide an extensible framework for reading and/or writing data, so that any two data sources can be linked.
+The goal of this project is to provide an extensible Java/Groovy framework for reading and/or writing data, so that disparate data sources can be linked.

 It uses convention over configuration (configuration being the fallback).